Medve01/RevolutMerchantCLI/README.md

 ### Setting Up a Sandbox Merchant Account

-1. Visit [Revolut Business](https://business.revolut.com/) and sign up for a business account
+1. Register a sandbox account at [sandbox-business.revolut.com/signup](https://sandbox-business.revolut.com/signup)
-2. Once logged in, go to the Developer section
+2. Once logged in, go to Settings (cogwheel) → APIs → Merchant account
-3. Create a new sandbox merchant account
-4. Generate API keys for your sandbox environment
-5. Save the API key in `revolut.sandbox.secret.key`
+3. Generate your API key and save it in `revolut.sandbox.secret.key`

 ### Testing Webhooks with ngrok